-James: What is CoPilot Advisor?
+James: What is CoPilot AI?
 Historically, were we to look back, you started as a fintech solution specifically, correct?

 Henry: I come from a quantitative finance background writing the trading strategies and risk management for hedge funds.
 I was also licensed to manage money with discretion.
 I did that for a number of years.
 I had experience working in the software industry as well, working at a publicly traded company called Broadridge.
 With that company, I was able to work with over forty engineers to actually develop and improve software that affected about eighty percent of the brokerage industry within Canada.
 So I kinda had my hands in all these different pieces of financial advice software and I wanted to put them all together, and that’s why we created CoPilot.
 And at the time it was just a name for a product, our actual company was called Cassia Research.

 And our idea, me and my co-founder being super ambitious, we thought we shouldn’t name a company after a product, we should name a company as a whole so that the company can have many lines of research and those different lines of research can allow us to formulate different products.